DevFCS/lua/README.md

-lerning lua, this repo is just to keep track of my stuff
+This is my repo to keep track of my coding.
+I am mainly working with lua.